-If you’re fairly new to diving there are a lot of advantages to joining a local club.
+If you’re fairly new qualified diver there are a lot of advantages to joining a local club.
 We are a friendly crowd and welcome new people to come along and meet us.
-We meet regularly throughout the winter on a Wednesday evening and in the summer months we go diving.
-We have two boats, with permanent moorings in Brighton Marina and this is where most of our dives are based from.
-The boats are both fast RIBs and have an operating range of up to 15 nautical miles from the Marina entrance.
-After the dive you will often find us in the bar of the West Quay.
+We have a boat permanently moored in Brighton Marina and this is where most of our dives are based from.
+The boats are both fast RIBs and have an operating range of up to 15 nautical miles from the Brighton Marina entrance.

-The cost of diving from our RIBs which are permanently moored in Brighton Marina is around £10 for inshore/reef dives and £10 to £20 for an offshore/wreck dive.
+The cost of diving from our RIBs which are permanently moored in Brighton Marina is £22.50 per dive.